kristalz/Computational_methods_Informatics/README.md

 Step 9: Use bisection on your sorted list to identify the patient who is 41.5 years old.

-1. Created a function `binary_search` that took the sorted age list and a specific age as parameter, then returned the index of the age I wanted to find.
-For every comparison between the age I wanted to find and the middle age of the age range, if the middle age wass larger, I decreased the searching size to the left side of the middle age, and to the right side if the middle age was smaller.
-(Reference: https://towardsdatascience.com/understanding-time-complexity-with-python-examples-2bda6e8158a7).
+1. I created a function `binary_search` that took the sorted age list and a specific age as parameter, then returned the index of the age I wanted to find.
+For every comparison between the age I wanted to find and the middle age in the list, if the middle age was larger, I decreased the searching size to the left side of the middle age, and to the right side if the middle age was smaller.
+If the age I wanted to find was equal to the value in the middle age, the function would return the middle.
+The function would repeat the steps above until the specific age was found or the left bounder was equal or higher than the right age bound.(Reference: https://towardsdatascience.com/understanding-time-complexity-with-python-examples-2bda6e8158a7).

 2. Because my function took the left side as the lower age bound and right side as the upper age bound, I made an ascending age list using `sorted` function and returned a list `sorted_age`.
 3. I found the location of age 41.5 as [173886].
 I then sorted the `patients` list I made earlier in an ascending order and returned the patient name by using the index I found.
 The patient name was `John Braswell`.